Please click on the links below to view the FAQ answers.

 Do you offer any workshops or training outside of the UK and Ireland?

 We are currently developing online training of The Decider Life Skills, so please revisit the website for more news.

 Where can I give some feedback about The Decider?

 My clients have particular needs, can I adapt the skills to help them understand?

-Yes, absolutely.
-We would encourage you to be creative with the skills.
+Yes, absolutely, adapt the teaching to suit your client group.
+The written materials are copyrighted and cannot be changed, but we encourage you to be creative with your teaching.
 You know your clients and how they will learn best.
 You can tailor your teaching to suit them.
 We stipulate that you keep the same "visual" for the skills.
 For example, if you're teaching "STOPP", you need to keep the STOPP sign as that is what appears on The Decider.

 What is "the style" of the teaching?